MooseOnTehLoose/pkd/docs/README.md

 ## Examples

 Check out the [Showcase](showcase.md) to see examples of Cluster YAML templates that can make life easier for YOU!

+## How to Contribute

+- Create a branch of the code
+- Install `go` on your machine
+- `git clone` your branched repo
+- Test via `go run pkd.go [command]`
+- Submit a pull request for your changes